PaperMC/docs/CONTRIBUTING.md

 4. Commit your changes and push them to your fork.

 5. Submit a pull request (PR) to the `main` branch of the Docs repository.
-   Vercel will automatically deploy a preview of your changes to the PR.
+   Cloudflare Pages will automatically deploy a preview of your changes to the PR.
 The link to the preview will be available in a PR comment.

 6. Your PR will be reviewed, and feedback may be provided if necessary.